scottrbrtsn/scottrbrtsn.github.io/_posts/2024-11-07-our-cognitive-structures-a-philosophical-perspective.markdown

 ### Hericlitus
 - Change, uncertainty.
 - The whole world is on fire
-- 2: "For wisdom, listen not to me but to the Word, and know that all is one."
 - 41: "The river where you set your foot just now is gone."
 - Nothing is stable, all is in flux.
 Whatever you say about anything, its opposite is equally true.
 - You cannot know the world in a manner of natural philosophy, or mathematics, or deductive logic.